CyprusCodes/xest/documentation/docs/seed-generator.md

 Choosing the table lets your seed-data to be entered in the selected table.

-In the `Xest` framework there is an option to link two tables, which you can do from your command line after choosing your first table `Xest` framework asks you;
+In the **XEST** framework there is an option to link two tables, which you can do from your command line after choosing your first table **XEST** framework asks you;

 `Would you like to seed another table?
 (Y/n)`